patrocinio/cloud-private-bootcamp/Labs_development/Lab-Console-Treasure-Hunt_DJM.md

 [15.
 Command Line Parameters](#cmdline)

 ## Overview
-In this lab exercise you will become familiar with the IBM Cloud Private Administration Console by completing a Treasure Hunt.
+In this lab exercise, you explore the IBM Cloud Private Administration Console by completing a Treasure Hunt.

 ### Log in to your ICP Admin Console <a name="login"></a>
-If you aren't already logged in to the ICP Admin Console from a previous exercise, open a browser and navigate to `https://<icp_master_ip>/8443`
+If you are not already logged in to the ICP Admin Console from a previous exercise, open a browser and navigate to `https://<icp_master_ip>/8443`

 ![ICP Login Screen](images/treasurehunt/login.jpg)

-Log in using `username: admin` and `password: admin`
+Log in by using `username: admin` and `password: admin`

 ### Getting Started <a name="gettingstarted"></a>
-The first screen that is displayed when you successfully log in is the **Getting Started** page.
+The **Getting Started** page displays after you successfully log in.
 ![ICP Getting Started Screen](images/treasurehunt/getstarted.jpg)

 Locate the following information: